Large Language Models Vote: Prompting for Rare Disease Identification: Results

 \subsection{Rare Disease Classification}

-For the 32-word context windows, MVP performed the best, with the APRF of (0.80,~0.76,~0.64,~0.69).
-LLaMA 2 came next with the APRF of (0.77,~0.79,~0.62,~0.69).
-Stable Platypus 2 was the third-best model, outperforming Vicuna.
-MedAlpaca was the worst, with the APRF of (0.32,~0.62,~0.26,~0.29).
-The p-value for the paired t-test between MVP and LLaMA 2 was approximately \(2\mathrm{e}{-4}\), which verified that the mean difference in model outputs was statistically significant.
+For the 32-word context windows, Llama 2 (SC Prompting) performed the best with the APRF of (0.84, 0.78, 0.67, 0.72).
+MVP was the second-best approach and had the APRF of (0.80, 0.76, 0.64, 0.69).
+Llama 2, Stable Platypus 2, and Vicuna performed similarly, with MedAlpaca performing the worst.
+The paired t-test between Llama 2 (SC Prompting) and MVP gave a statistically significant p-value of approximately \(3.370\mathrm{e}{-1}\).

-As for the 64-word context windows, MVP, once again, outperformed the rest of the models with the APRF of (0.81,~0.75,~0.65,~0.69).
-Stable Platypus 2 came next, with the APRF of (0.76,~0.78,~0.61,~0.68), which marginally outperformed Vicuna.
-LLaMA 2 had the third-best APRF.
-MedAlpaca performed the worst, with the APRF of (0.28,~0.63,~0.23,~0.24).
-The paired t-test on the outputs of MVP and Stable Platypus 2 yielded the statistically significant p-value of \(2.536\mathrm{e}{-6}\).
+As for the 64-word context windows, MVP performed the best with the APRF values of (0.81, 0.75, 0.65, 0.69).
+Llama 2 (SC Prompting) marginally underperformed with the APRF of (0.79, 0.79, 0.63, 0.70).
+Llama 2, Stable Platypus 2, and Vicuna had similar performance.
+MedAlpaca showed the worst performance.
+The paired t-test on the outputs of MVP and Llama 2 (SC Prompting) resulted in the statistically significant p-value of \(1.570e-5\).

-In 128-word context experiments, MVP was the best model, having the APRF of (0.75,~0.77,~0.60,~0.67).
-Stable Platypus 2 was next, with the APRF of (0.71,~0.79,~0.57,~0.66).
-Similar to 64-word experiments, LLaMA scored third, with MedAlpaca being the last.
-The p-value value for MVP and Stable Platypus 2 was approximately \(1\mathrm{e}{-3}\), which is statistically significant.
+In 128-word context experiments, Llama 2 (SC Prompting) and MVP performed the best, with the APRF values of (0.75,~0.79,~0.60,~0.68) and (0.75,~0.77,~0.60,~0.67), respectively.
+MVP performed slightly underperformed.
+Llama 2, Stable Platypus 2, and Vicuna had similar performance, with MedAlpaca performing the worst.
+The p-value value for Llama 2 (SC Prompting) and MVP was approximately \(5.251\mathrm{e}{-3}\), which is not statistically significant.

-Finally, for 256-word experiments, Stable Platypus 2 performed the best, marginally outperforming LLaMA 2.
-APRF scores for Stable Platypus 2 and LLaMA 2 were (0.66,~0.76,~0.53,~0.61) and (0.61,~0.79,~0.48,~0.59).
-MVP was marginally beaten by both Stable Platypus 2 and LLaMA2.
-MedAlpaca scored the worst.
-The p-value for the t-test between Stable Platypus 2 and LLaMA~2 was approximately \(2.4\mathrm{e}{-2}\), meaning that the mean difference between model outputs was no statistically significant.
+Finally, for 256-word experiments, Stable Platypus 2 and Llama 2 (SC Prompting) were first and second best models, with the APRF scores of (0.66,~0.76,~0.53,~0.61) and (0.62,~0.80,~0.50,~0.60), respectively.
+Llama 2, Vicuna, and MVP had similar performance, and MedAlpaca performed the worst.
+The p-value for the t-test between Stable Platypus 2 and Llama 2 (SC Prompting) was approximately \(1.260\mathrm{e}{-2}\), meaning that the mean difference between model outputs was not statistically significant.